-- Permits must always be displayed.
-Vehicles without valid permits properly displayed from the rearview mirror may be towed without warning at the owner's expense. - Student parking is permitted only in designated areas. - Parking must not block fire lanes, rights of way, or other vehicles.
+- Students who exceed 4 unexcused tardies in a season will lose parking privileges. - Students who do not follow any posted signs/statutes, vandalize, do not communicate damaged property or intentionally damage other's property will lose their permit in addition to receiving school discipline. - Permits must always be displayed.
+Vehicles without valid permits properly displayed from the rearview mirror may be booted or towed without warning at the owner's expense. - Student parking is permitted only in designated areas. - Parking must not block fire lanes, rights of way, or other vehicles.
 Students may not park in the Quadrangle. - A speed limit of 5 mph and restrictive signs must be followed.
-Reckless driving, inappropriate/loud music while in, entering, or departing the lot is not permitted. - Security cameras are operating. - Students are not permitted at their cars except during arrival/departure from school.
-Loitering in the lot is never permitted. - All vehicles in the parking lot are subject to search by the Administration (with or without police dogs) at any time. - Stickers will be placed on those vehicles that are parked illegally. - The second such offense will result in the placement of a parking boot on the vehicles. - Cost for removal of the boot is \$50.
+Reckless driving and inappropriate/loud music while in, entering, or departing the lot is not permitted. - Security cameras are operating. - Students are not permitted at their cars except during arrival/departure from school. - Loitering in the lot is never permitted. - All vehicles in the parking lot are subject to search by the Administration (with or without police dogs) at any time.

-Violation of any of the above parking policies may result in revocation of parking privileges.
+Violation of any of the above parking policies may result in revocation of parking privileges and possible school discipline.